Step 1. Schedule Appointments with Two Physicians

 - Once the patient and caregiver applications are submitted with payment, the DCP will review the applications within 15 business days.

-- If approved, you will receive a 30-Day Temporary Registration Certificate email.
-This may be used in place of your registration card until it arrives by mail.
+- If approved, you will receive a Patient + Caregiver Approved email.
 If there is any issue, the DCP will contact you identifying the information that is missing.

 - Minor patients will not be receiving ID cards.
 The email confirmation and your caregiver card can be used as proof that the minor patient is registered.
 In addition, law enforcement has secure access to the registration system should need to confirm the patient’s status arise.